FAQ

 command, place it in the scene, and then edit.

 In some circumstances, it may take much more time to calculate than actually needed.
-This happens most likely to new users who often forget about optimization like keeping distribution origin near the average center point of used domains or when a very small distance value is used along with enabled collision detection.
+This happens most likely to new users who often forget about optimization like keeping near the average center point of used domains or when a very small distance value is used along with enabled collision detection.
 Such a setup may be very inefficient as Rhino Nature may create millions of objects and discard most of them.
-It is very easy to diagnose and fix such things using statistics as a guide.
+It is very easy to diagnose and fix such things using as a guide.